Kalidas Dih

-Kalidas Dih (कालिदास डीह) is a historical and holy place located approximately in Uchchaith Sthan village in the Madhubani district of the Mithila region in state of Bihar in India.
+Kalidas Dih also known as Kalidas Garhi is a historical and holy place located approximately in Uchchaith Sthan village in the Madhubani district of the Mithila region in state of Bihar in India.
 It is associated with the Sanskrit scholar, playwright and dramatist Kalidasa.
 It is at a distance of 5 kilometres by road from the headquarter of the sub divisional town Benipatti.